 She sometimes had a hard time following the technical explanations during meetings.
 The syndic was able to help her.
-She greatly appreciated that she could go to him with all her questions.
-An important link in the renovation story: the syndic acts as a link between owners and contractors.
+She much appreciated that she could go to him with all her questions.
+An essential link in the renovation story: the syndic acts as a link between owners and contractors.

 For the time being, total renovations of apartments are still a blind spot in urban climate ambitions.
-This is due to the practical challenges of such projects: many owners with different backgrounds have to agree together to invest in a futureproofed building.
-At Leuven 2030 they have already succeeded, will the next success story come from your city or municipality? 🤩
+This is due to such projects’ practical challenges: many owners with different backgrounds agree to invest in a futureproofed building together.
+At Leuven 2030, they have already succeeded.
+Will the next success story come from your city or municipality?

 FutureproofedCities is an online platform in which cities and municipalities can make their climate plans.
 They use it, among other things, to collaborate on large projects such as complete renovations of apartment buildings.
 Managers can monitor the progress of the project in the platform and communicate about it via their public page.